－ Five years later －

 Funded by the international donations from other sister Red Cross and Red Crescent Societies around the world, the Fukushima Chapter of the Japanese Red Cross Society (Fukushima Chapter), which is located in Fukushima Prefecture affected by the earthquake, the tsunami and the Fukushima Daiichi accident, has been providing various recovery assistance programs.
 The recovery assistance is continuing to be provided by the staff of the Fukushima Chapter, the staff of the Japanese Red Cross Society (JRCS) city/town/village branches and Red Cross volunteer corps members in Fukushima Prefecture with the cooperation of related organizations/groups.

 For the 5th anniversary, we organized and summarized the reasons why these activities were necessary, how they started and what kind of challenges emerged while providing these activities, as well as the data for the programs.

 We hope that this information will not only help the JRCS staff but also other people who are engaged in assisting Fukushima, our sister Red Cross and Red Crescent Societies and other relevant parties who are preparing for nuclear disasters which might occur in the future to think about recovery assistance.

-Recovery program by Fukushima Chapter
+Recovery assistance programs by Fukushima Chapter

 Based on the results of need surveys from the survivors and the affected municipalities that the Fukushima Chapter started to conduct shortly after the complex disaster, the chapter set several core assistance areas: health enhancement; rebuilding lives; and educational support.
-The Fukushima Chapter has provided the recovery programs in these areas for the survivors ranging from children to elderly people with the cooperation of Red Cross volunteers and related groups/organizations.
+The Fukushima Chapter has provided the recovery assistance programs in these areas for the survivors ranging from children to elderly people with the cooperation of Red Cross volunteers and related groups/organizations.

 The Fukushima Chapter will continue to provide assistance for the survivors focusing on physical and mental health enhancement with help from relevant people.